collinhundley/APCustomBlurView/README.md

-# CustomBlurView
+# APCustomBlurView
-A subclass of UIVisualEffectView that enables custom blur radius
+A UIVisualEffectView subclass with custom blur radius.

+**Disclaimer:** APCustomBlurView utilizes a private UIKit API to enable customization of UIBlurEffect. **It is intended for internal use only.** Do not use this class in an app intended for App Store publication, as it runs the risk of rejection.